Byron/gitoxide/crate-status.md

+### git-actor

+* [x] read and write a signature that uniquely identifies an actor within a git repository

 ### git-hash
 * types to represent hash digests to identify git objects.
 * used to abstract over different kinds of hashes, like SHA1 and the upcoming SHA256